A Path to Change Counseling

 Addiction masks pain from trauma.

-Addictive, obsessive, and compulsive behaviors like drug and alcohol addiction, gambling, sex, pornography, the internet, shopping, eating, video games, and other risky behaviors are ways people attempt to mask the pain from the trauma that has occurred.
+Addictive behaviors like drug and alcohol addiction, gambling, sex addiction, pornography use, excessive use of the internet, compulsive shopping, eating, excessive video game use, and other risky behaviors are ways people attempt to mask the pain from the trauma that has occurred.

 People do not suddenly decide to engage in addictive behaviors.
 Physical and emotional pain affects the brain as it seeks a way to feel better.